Jarthianur/VirtualFlightRadar-Backend/README.md

-# VFR-B
+# VFR-Backend
-VFR-B := VirtualFlightRadar-Backend
+VFR-Backend := VirtualFlightRadar-Backend

 This project is intended to be an interface between OGN-/ADS-B-receivers and XCSoar and the airfield manager respectively.